TAA-DSA/TAA-DSA/README.md

-- 👋 Hello, I’m Tasdeed.
+- 👋 Hello, I’m Tasdeed!
-- 🚀 Proficient in JavaScript & Python programming languages.
+- 🚀 Software Engineer | JavaScript & Python Enthusiast | AI & ML Explorer
-- 🚀 Currently engaged in Software engineering.
+- 🚀 Currently working on, software engineering projects that inspire such as developing Django application.
-- 🚀 Interested in learning about and working on machine learning and AI projects.
+- 🚀 Learning, Diving deep into machine learning and AI to build intelligent system
+-    Looking to collaborate on open-source projects, mainly in javascript and python or anything that pushes boundaries of technology.

 <!---